 Our Bodysuits are Designed with Your Pup in Mind

 We’re committed to providing the best bodysuit to support your dog’s health, wellness and quality of life.
-While our Lycra Bodysuit provides a number of solutions to common pet problems, we went the extra mile to ensure their safety and well-being as well.
+While our Supra Bodysuit provides a number of solutions to common pet problems, we went the extra mile to ensure their safety and well-being as well.

-We Put our Lycra Bodysuit to the Test
+We Put our Supra Bodysuit to the Test

-Overheating was our biggest concern when we introduced our Lycra Bodysuit.
-In 2004, we had a study conducted by the University of California, Davis School of Veterinary Medicine to determine if our Lycra Bodysuit was safe to wear and wouldn’t cause overheating.
+Overheating was our biggest concern when we introduced our Supra Bodysuit.
+In 2004, we had a study conducted by the University of California, Davis School of Veterinary Medicine to determine if our Supra Bodysuit was safe to wear and wouldn’t cause overheating.

-The bodysuit was tested under normal and rigorous conditions to yield a statistically valid and supportable study which concluded that our Lycra Bodysuit would not overheat dogs - even at temperatures of up to 95 degrees.
+The bodysuit was tested under normal and rigorous conditions to yield a statistically valid and supportable study which concluded that our Supra Bodysuit would not overheat dogs - even at temperatures of up to 95 degrees.

 Here are the full findings from the study: